twinsley/AADB2CExtensionModifier/README.md

 - `User.ReadWrite.All` - Read and write all users
 - `Application.Read.All` - Read application registrations (for B2C extension app detection)
 - `Directory.ReadWrite.All` - Read and write directory data
+- `IdentityUserFlow.Read.All` - Read Authentication Flows (for extension attributes)

 ## How to Use